患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Radiation therapy

-Stem cell transplant; (Panel 1): Drawing of stem cells being removed from a patient or donor.
-Blood is collected from a vein in the arm and flows through a machine that removes the stem cells; the remaining blood is returned to a vein in the other arm.
-(Panel 2): Drawing of a health care provider giving a patient treatment to kill blood-forming cells.
-Chemotherapy is given to the patient through a catheter in the chest.
-(Panel 3): Drawing of stem cells being given to the patient through a catheter in the chest.
+Donor stem cell transplant; (Panel 1): Drawing of stem cells being collected from a donor's bloodstream using an apheresis machine.
+Blood is removed from a vein in the donor's arm and flows through the machine where the stem cells are removed.
+The rest of the blood is then returned to the donor through a vein in their other arm.
+(Panel 2): Drawing of a health care provider giving a patient an infusion of chemotherapy through a catheter in the patient's chest.
+The chemotherapy is given to kill cancer cells and prepare the patient's body for the donor stem cells.
+(Panel 3): Drawing of a patient receiving an infusion of the donor stem cells through a catheter in the chest.

 画像を拡大する

-Stem cell transplant.
-(Step 1): Blood is taken from a vein in the arm of the donor.
-The patient or another person may be the donor.
-The blood flows through a machine that removes the stem cells.
-Then the blood is returned to the donor through a vein in the other arm.
-(Step 2): The patient receives chemotherapy to kill blood-forming cells.
-The patient may receive radiation therapy (not shown).
-(Step 3): The patient receives stem cells through a catheter placed into a blood vessel in the chest.
+Donor stem cell transplant.
+(Step 1): Four to five days before donor stem cell collection, the donor receives a medicine to increase the number of stem cells circulating through their bloodstream (not shown).
+The blood-forming stem cells are then collected from the donor through a large vein in their arm.
+The blood flows through an apheresis machine that removes the stem cells.
+The rest of the blood is returned to the donor through a vein in their other arm.
+(Step 2): The patient receives chemotherapy to kill cancer cells and prepare their body for the donor stem cells.
+The patient may also receive radiation therapy (not shown).
+(Step 3): The patient receives an infusion of the donor stem cells.

 Targeted therapy